Jushan-Randy-Chen/Jushan-Randy-Chen.github.io/index.md

 ---

 ## About Me
-I am actively looking for summer internships in aerospace & defense and research internships in robotics!

 I am currently pursuing my  Ph.D.  in Electrical, Computer, and Systems Engineering at [Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
 I am supervised by [Dr. Santiago Paternain](https://sites.ecse.rpi.edu/~paters/).
 I do research in the intersection of AI and robotics.
 I study efficient and scalable multi-robot decision-making and planning by leveraging state-the-art generative models, reinforcement learning, optimal control, and dynamic games.
 Previously, I finished both my B.S. and M.S. in Aerospace Engineering at [University of Illinois Urbana-Champaign](https://aerospace.illinois.edu/).
 I was supervised by [Dr. Negar Mehr](https://negarmehr.com/), who is now an assistant professor at UC Berkeley.